 Jose Gomez, is a staff interpreter for ASLI.
 Born and raised in the Bronx, he is a Professional and qualified CODA American Sign Language interpreter, nurtured within the Deaf culture.
 Jose has been working and volunteering as an interpreter for the deaf and hard of hearing since 2004.
 He is currently attending the ASL-English Interpretation program at LaGuardia Community College.

-Annabelle Stone, is a staff interpreter for ASLI.
+Annabelle Stone, is an Outreach Coordinator for ASLI.
 She has been working in the interpreting world since 2005 when she began formally studying Deaf culture at Towson University.
 Since then, she has been interpreting in a variety of settings for 9 years all across the country, in Maryland, New York City, Denver, and Texas.
 She acquired NIC certification in 2009.
 Her experience includes graduate level medical work and post-secondary classes.

 Wendy Skelley, handles payroll, taxes, and bookkeeping for American Sign Language, Inc. She is also responsible for ASLI’s web design.
 She has been doing bookkeeping since 2006 and has a background in banking.
 She writes HTML, CSS, PHP.
 She is also an experienced Photoshop, Illustrator and Flash user.